Backup and restore

 When restoring data, the appliance detects the number of Compute nodes on the source appliance and the destination appliance.
 If both appliances have an equal number of Compute nodes, the restore process works as follows:

 The database backup to be restored is available on a Windows file share on a non-appliance backup server.
-For best performance, this server is usually connected to the appliance InfiniBand network.
+For best performance, this server is connected to the appliance InfiniBand network.

 User submits a RESTORE DATABASE tsql statement to the Control node.